Hearing Conservation Program

 The employee's department will pay for the cost of initial tests.
 Any additional tests or examinations to determine the cause of any hearing loss will be paid through Workers' Compensation.

-3.2.1 BASELINE New employees will be offered a baseline test within six months of employment in an environment requiring hearing protection.
+New employees will be offered a baseline test within one year of an employee's first exposure when hired into areas covered under this program.
+Caltech makes hearing protectors available to the employee and requires that the hearing protectors are worn by the employee until the baseline audiogram is obtained.
 It is necessary that employees not be exposed to noise levels at or above 80 dBA for at least 14 hours prior to the test.
 Hearing protectors can be used to attenuate noise levels below 80 dBA.

 Audiograms detecting a threshold shift will be repeated within 30 days.